The biggest area of growth for an Enneagram Type 4 is probably our ever-changing feelings.

 instead of suppressing them.

-For real integration to happen, we have to embrace both the high side and low side of the different points.
+For real integration to happen, we have to embrace both the high side and the low side of the different points.
 So don’t limit your growth to only the direction of integration.
 Both points can provide growth in different ways.

 For those who are interested to watch the Enneagram Type 4 interview I did for my friend recently, click here.